temporalio/documentation/docs/samples-library.md

 - [**Money transfer application template in Go**](https://github.com/temporalio/money-transfer-project-template-go): Provides a quick start development app for users.
   It demonstrates a basic money transfer Workflow Definition and works in conjunction with the [Run your first app tutorial in Go](/docs/go/run-your-first-app-tutorial).

-- [**Subscription style Workflow Definition in Go**](https://github.com/temporalio/subscription-workflow-project-template-go): Demonstrates some of the patterns that could be implemented for a subscription style business process.
+- [**Subscription-style Workflow Definition in Go**](https://github.com/temporalio/subscription-workflow-project-template-go): Demonstrates some of the patterns that could be implemented for a subscription-style business process.

 - [**eCommerce application example in Go**](https://github.com/temporalio/temporal-ecommerce): Showcases a per user shopping cart style Workflow Definition that includes an API for adding and removing items from the cart as well as a web UI.
   This application sample works in conjunction with the [eCommerce in Go tutorial](/blog/tags/go-ecommerce-tutorial).